 My encounters with Chochma began during my college years and have ripened ever since.
-While I study Her teachings in many traditions, I write about Her and share Her teachings within the frame of Jewish Wisdom Literature: Proverbs, Job, Ecclesiastes, Pirke Avot, Wisdom of Solomon, and Wisdom of Sirach.
+While I study Her teachings in many traditions, I write about Her and share Her teachings within the frame of Jewish Wisdom Literature: Proverbs, Job, Ecclesiastes, Pirke Avot, Wisdom of Solomon, Wisdom of Sirach, and Song of Songs.

 I have written seven books on Chochma and Her wisdom: The Divine Feminine in Biblical Wisdom Literature, Embracing the Divine Feminine, Proverbs, Ecclesiastes, The Tao of Solomon, The Ethics of the Sages, and The Gospel of Sophia (forthcoming).

 I am a food addict and compulsive over eater.
-I have been clean for thirteen years.
+I have been clean for many years.
 Still, I can’t be certain about tomorrow.

 While I am aware of the limitations of and criticism leveled at Twelve–Step recovery, I nonetheless find the Twelve Steps insightful and life–saving not only for those struggling with named addictions, but for all of us wrestling with the universal addiction Bill W. called “Playing God,” a disease that keeps us from realizing that it is God who is playing us.